Wave nonlinearity: Skewness and asymmetry

 Sinusoidal waves (or linear waves) are waves having equal height and duration during the crest and the trough, and they can be mirrored in both the crest and the trough.
-Due to nonlinear effects, waves can transform from sinusoidal to a skewed and asymmetric shape.
+Due to Non-linear effects, waves can transform from sinusoidal to a skewed and asymmetric shape.

 Skewed waves

 In probability theory and statistics, skewness refers to a distortion or asymmetry that deviates from a normal distribution.
 Waves that are asymmetric along the horizontal axis are called skewed waves.
 Asymmetry along the horizontal axis indicates that the wave crest deviates from the wave trough in terms of duration and height.
-Generally, skewed waves have a short and high wave crest and a long and flat wave rough.
+Generally, skewed waves have a short and high wave crest and a long and flat wave trough.
 A skewed wave shape results in larger orbital velocities under the wave crest compared to smaller orbital velocities under the wave trough.
-For waves having the same velocity variance, the ones with higher skewness results in a larger net sediment transort.
+For waves having the same velocity variance, the ones with higher skewness result in a larger net sediment transport.